St. Regis Chicago: Architecture

 The building's chief architect is Jeanne Gang, head of Studio Gang Architects, with bKL Architecture as the project's architect of record.
 The condominium interiors were designed by hospitality design firm Hirsch Bedner Associates, while the hotel interior were designed by San Francisco firm Gensler.
 Philadelphia-based OLIN designed the project's green spaces, including the rooftop gardens.
 The structural engineering of the tower was managed by Magnusson Klemencic Associates.
+F.E.
+Moran Fire Protection was contracted to install the building's fire protection systems, including over 18,000 sprinkler heads, five fire pumps, and a 30,000-gallon water storage tank across 95 floors.

 The St. Regis Chicago is the city's third-tallest building at 1,191 ft, ahead of the Aon Center and behind the Willis Tower and Trump Hotel and Tower.
 When it was completed, the St. Regis Chicago was the tallest structure in the world designed by a woman.
 The design has three interconnected masses with differing heights.
 The east, middle, and west masses are 47, 71, and 93 stories tall, respectively.
 Mechanical space occupies the remaining floors, bringing the tallest mass's height to 101 stories above the ground.
 The adjacent Wacker Drive consists of several levels, so the tower measures 95 stories high as calculated from Wacker Drive's top level.
 Because of the irregular massing, the building has eight corners; Gang described the massing as resembling a frustum, or a pyramid without a pointed top.

 The structure uses 115000 yd3 of concrete, 12600 ST of steel, and 775000 ft2 of exterior glass panes.
 The three masses feature a curvilinear design, and are made up of alternating frustums.
 The masses of the tower are covered with six different shades of glass.
 The design was intended to meet Silver Leadership in Energy and Environmental Design (LEED) standards.